 The chromatographic analysis was performed using PerkinElmer HPLC system (USA) which consisted of a degasser, a pump, an auto-sampler, and a UV detector set at 254 nm.
 The separation was carried out using a HyperCloneTM analytical column (4.6×150mm, C18, 5μm, 130Å) and an isocratic mobile phase consisted of methanol (70 % v/v) and water (30 % v/v).
 The flow rate was 1.0 mL/min and the simple injection volume was 10 µl.

 BSA-free samples were adequately diluted with mobile phase and the drug concentration was determined using a calibration standard obtained in mobile phase.
-For BSA-containing samples, samples were adequately diluted with water to reach BSA concentration in the calibration curve (0.03 mM) and the concentration of drug was determined using a calibration standard prepared in BSA solution (0.03 mM).Prior injection in HPLC system, PRD extraction from all BSA-containing samples was realised.
+The HPLC method was linear in the mbile phase over a range of 7.5 µg/mL to 0.5 mg/mL with a correlation coefficient (r2) of 0.998.
+For BSA-containing samples, samples were adequately diluted with water to reach BSA concentration in the calibration curve (0.03 mM) and the concentration of drug was determined using a calibration standard prepared in BSA solution (0.03 mM).
+In BSA containing samples, the HPLC method was linear over a range of 25 µg/mL to 0.5 mg/mL with a correlation coefficient (r2) of 0.996.
+Prior injection in HPLC system, PRD extraction from all BSA-containing samples was realised.
 Briefly, 0.2 mL sample was placed in 1.5 mL Eppendorf tube and 0.8 mL TCAA solution (10% w/v) was added and vortex-mixed for 2 min.
 Samples were left for 30 min and centrifuged for 3 min at 10,000 rpm (RCF: 12.27 × 104) (Thermo Scientific, Germany).
 The supernatants were filtrated using 0.45 μm Milipore filters and diluted 5 times with the mobile phase before being injected into the HPLC system.
+The extraction recovery (%) of PRD from BSA solution was (92.16 ± 11).

 Dissolution studies and release studies